 After a couple of seconds, the text on the button will change to “Activate.”
 Go ahead and click it.

-Get the essential store pages created
+Create the essential store pages

-Online stores are a particular kind of website, and they do need some particular pages to function properly.
+Online stores are a particular kind of website, and they need some particular pages to function properly.
 The first step in the WooCommerce wizard is about creating these pages for you:

 - “Shop” – this is where your products are going to be displayed.